sabermaraghi/bash_scripts/README.md

 License

-MIT License - see LICENSE for details.
+Licensed under the Apache License, Version 2.0 - see LICENSE for details.